pytorch/executorch/docs/source/compiler-backend-dialect.md

 * `transform()`.
 An API on ExportProgram that allows users to provide custom passes.
 Note that this is not guarded by any validator so the soundness of the program is not guaranteed.
 * [ExecutorchBackendConfig.passes](https://github.com/pytorch/executorch/blob/main/exir/capture/_config.py#L40).
 If added here, the pass will be part of the lowering process from backend dialect to ExecutorchProgram.

 Example: one such pass is QuantFusion.
 This pass takes a "canonical quantization pattern", ie. "dequant - some_op - quant" and fuses this pattern into a single operator that is backend specific, i.e. `quantized_decomposed::some_op`.
-You can find more details [here](./quantization-custom-quantization.md).
 Another simpler example is [here](https://github.com/pytorch/executorch/blob/main/exir/passes/replace_edge_with_backend_pass.py#L20) where we replace `sym_size` operators to the ones that are understood by ExecuTorch

 ### Pattern Binding Decorator